Are cloud standards in financial services driving cloud adoption?

 Back in March (which feels like a different era) I had the pleasure of co-hosting an event with ISITC Europe in the City of London where we discussed a recent AFME report which revealed that the Financial Services industry appears to lag behind other sectors in adopting cloud services.
 Why might this be?
 ISITC members asked whether greater standardisation of cloud services would drive further adoption across the industry (see my blog for more).

-Since then, I’ve been digging into some additional research from Gartner: “Cloud Heat Map for Banking and Investment Services, 2019”, which you can have complimentary access to here.
+Since then, I’ve been digging into some additional research from Gartner: “Cloud Heat Map for Banking and Investment Services, 2019”.
 This presents some interesting data on the nature of cloud investments across the sector.

 As a technologist and solution architect, I work closely with customers to help ensure their critical applications remain available, wherever they happen to be running.
 With this hat on, the breakdown of cloud “models” was particularly interesting: